GoogleChrome/web.dev/src/site/content/en/patterns/example-set/index.md

 To create a new pattern:
 1. Add a new directory in a chosen
-PatternSuite or PatternSet folder.
+`PatternSuite` or `PatternSet` folder.
 The directory name becomes the ID of the pattern.
-E.g. for a pattern in `/patterns/some-suite/my-pattern/` the pattern ID is `some-suite/my-pattern`.
+For example, for a pattern in `/patterns/some-suite/my-pattern/` the pattern ID is `some-suite/my-pattern`.
 1. Add the following files to the directory: